Aniconism: Theological views

 The Quran, the Islamic holy book, does not explicitly prohibit the depiction of human figures; it merely condemns idolatry (e.g.: 5:92, 21:52).
 Interdictions of figurative representation are present in the Hadith, among a dozen of the hadith recorded during the latter part of the period when they were being written down.
 Because these hadith are tied to particular events in the life of Muhammad, they need to be interpreted in order to be applied in any general manner.
 Sunni exegetes, from the 9th century onward, increasingly saw in them categorical prohibitions against producing and using any representation of living beings.
 There are variations between religious schools and marked differences between different branches of Islam.
 Aniconism is common among fundamentalist Sunni sects such as Salafis and Wahhabis (which are also often iconoclastic), and less prevalent among liberal movements in Islam.
 Shi'a and mystical orders also have less stringent views on aniconism.
 On the individual level, whether or not specific Muslims believe in aniconism may depend on how much credence is given to hadith (e.g. Submitters do not believe in any hadith), and how liberal or strict they are in personal practice.

 Aniconism in Islam not only deals with the material image, but touches upon mental representations as well.
 It is a thorny question, discussed by early theologians, as to how to describe God, Muhammad and other prophets, and, indeed, if it is permissible at all to do so.
 God is usually represented by immaterial attributes, such as "holy" or "merciful", commonly known from His "Ninety-nine beautiful names".
-Muhammad's physical appearance, however, is amply described, particularly in the traditions on his life and deeds, Sira al-Nabi.
-Of no less interest is the validity of sightings of holy personages made during dreams.
+Muhammad's physical appearance, however, is amply described in the literary tradition of his biography (Sīrah).
+In the Ottoman Empire, descriptions of Muhammad's physical appearance became a genre unto themselves, called Hilya.